Boy Scouts File for Bankruptcy Amid Sexual Harassment Allegations: ABC News Video

 Boy Scouts to Conduct Comprehensive Review of ‘Perversion Files’

-September 26, 2012 – This week, the Boy Scouts of America (BSA) announced that it will review its secret files to ensure that all acts of sexual abuse and molestation committed within its ranks over the past 47 years have been reported to the proper authorities.
+The Boy Scouts of America (BSA) announced that it will review its secret files to ensure that all acts of sexual abuse and molestation committed within its ranks over the past 47 years have been reported to the proper authorities.
 The move marks the first time in the organization’s hundred year history that it has conducted a thorough analysis of its so-called ‘perversion files’, a blacklist used for keeping sexual predators out of the Boy Scouts.
 Until now, the BSA has fought vigorously to keep this information hidden from the public, but it has nonetheless emerged as part of an ongoing lawsuit against the disgraced organization.

 The Boy Scouts’ announcement that they were delving into the perversion files came just over a week after the Los Angeles Times published an investigation which found that BSA officials failed to report hundreds of cases of alleged sexual abuse committed by scout leaders and other staff between 1970 and 1991.
 The Times’ investigation was based on a review of some 1,600 files entered into evidence in a 1992 court case.